aws-iot-builder-tools/aws-greengrass-provisioner/README.md

 Choose either option 1 or option 2 below and then jump to the [Getting Started](/docs/GettingStarted.md) docs.

-**Remember: Any references to `GGP` in commands in this documentation must be replaced with the appropriate command for your environment (e.g. `./deploy.sh`, `java -jar ...`, etc.)**
+**Remember: Any references to `GGP` in commands in this documentation must be replaced with the appropriate command for your environment (e.g. `./ggp.sh`, `java -jar ...`, etc.)**

 ## Option 1: Use Docker

-Copy the [deploy.sh](https://github.com/aws-samples/aws-greengrass-lambda-functions/blob/master/deploy.sh) script from this repo to your local system and make it executable (`chmod +x deploy.sh` on Unix-y systems).
-Then run `./deploy.sh` to pull the latest version to your system and run it in a Docker container.
+Copy the [ggp.sh](https://github.com/aws-samples/aws-greengrass-lambda-functions/blob/master/ggp.sh) script from this repo to your local system and make it executable (`chmod +x ggp.sh` on Unix-y systems).
+Then run `./ggp.sh` to pull the latest version to your system and run it in a Docker container.

 If you plan on running GGP in Docker please remember that it needs to write files to the host operating system.
 With Docker it uses volume mounts to do this.
-Therefore, we recommend you use the `deploy.sh` script to run GGP so that the mounts are set up properly.
+Therefore, we recommend you use the `ggp.sh` script to run GGP so that the mounts are set up properly.
 If you don't use the script you'll need to use the `-v` option in Docker to mount the paths on your own.
 If you don't do this the output files will be lost.